UN chief to meet with Putin to press for peace in Ukraine

 UNITED NATIONS (AP) — U.N.
-Secretary-General Antonio Guterres plans to meet Russian President Vladimir Putin next week to make an urgent, face-to-face plea for peace in Ukraine, the world body said Friday.
+Secretary-General António Guterres plans to meet with Russian President Vladimir Putin next week to make an urgent, face-to-face plea for peace in Ukraine, the world body said Friday.

-Kremlin spokesman Dmitry Peskov confirmed that Guterres is due to meet Tuesday with Russia’s Foreign Minister Sergey Lavrov and that Putin will also host the U.N. chief.
+Kremlin spokesman Dmitry Peskov confirmed that Guterres is due to meet Tuesday with Russian Foreign Minister Sergey Lavrov and that Putin will also host the U.N. chief.

 U.N. spokesperson Eri Kaneko said discussions about a similar Guterres visit to Ukraine are under way.

-“He hopes to talk about what can be done to bring peace to Ukraine urgently,” she said, adding that Guterres aims to discuss “steps that can be taken right now in order to silence the guns” and to help people who need to get to safety.
+“He hopes to talk about what can be done to bring peace to Ukraine urgently,” she said, adding that Guterres aims to discuss “steps that can be taken right now” to stop the fighting and help people get to safety.

 Guterres asked Tuesday to meet with both Putin and Ukrainian President Volodymyr Zelenskyy in their respective capitals.